zplug/zplug/README.md

 #### `ZPLUG_CLONE_DEPTH`

 Defaults to `0`.
 When cloning a Git repository, there is an option to limit the amount of history your clone will have.
 This environment variable how many commits you want to clone.
-The value `0` means that zplug will clone the whole history of that package.
+The value `0` means that zplug will clone the whole history of packages.

 #### `ZPLUG_FILTER`